andromeda7063/cao_da2_program_execution_and_parallelism/README.md

 Sorting large datasets efficiently is a classic real-world problem.
 This solution:

-* Reads a large dataset of integers from a file.
 * Implements Merge Sort, a divide-and-conquer sorting algorithm.
 * Measures execution time for different dataset sizes.
 * Provides linear and log-log plots of execution time versus dataset size.